 - always ensure the information you receive is reliable

-- ‘Chinese whispers’ is common by the time a patient arrives in ICU and gets worse the longer a patient stays
+- Misinterpretations and incorrect assumptions may accumulate through multiple handovers by the time a patient arrives in ICU and this may get worse the longer a patient stays in ICU

 - Delegate and allocate information gathering tasks carefully to ensure that valuable information is not missed